maarten-vandeperre/rag-example/documentation/troubleshooting.md

 If one flow works and another fails, verify the correct identity mechanism for that endpoint.

+### Answer details show warnings or fail to load

+Checks:

+- confirm the chat answer returned an `answerId`
+- retry the answer detail request once to rule out transient frontend fetch failures
+- if some sources load and others do not, treat the warning as partial degradation rather than a total failure
+- use browser dev tools to inspect `/api/chat/answers/{answerId}/sources` and `/api/documents/{documentId}/content`

+Typical outcomes:

+- no sources: the answer has no linked source records
+- partial failure: some source entries are available and some are not
+- retryable error: network or timeout issue while loading source detail data

+If the drawer previously showed `No source snippet is available`, regenerate the answer and retry.
+New answers now persist answer-to-chunk references with snippet text, so source detail lookups should survive backend restarts.

 ## Infrastructure problems

 ### Compose service fails to start